The 10 Very Best Things to Do in Strasbourg, France

 Inside, you’ll find a tunnel running the length of the dam, some historical displays, toilets and access to the terrace.

-Access to the terrace via stairs is inside each end of the dam, with a lift at the end where the toilets are.
+Access to the terrace via stairs is at each end of the dam, with a lift at the end with the toilets.

 The terrace offers a lovely panoramic view of the Covered Bridges, Petite France and beyond.

-Although the terrace isn’t particularly high, it’s worth visiting to get that great view.
+Although the terrace isn’t particularly high, it’s worth visiting for the great view.

 📍 Pl. du Qur Blanc, 67000 Strasbourg, France